 - How known contacts and anonymous visitors use your website.

-- How known contacts and anonymous visitors select links you put in social posts and banner ads.
+- How known contacts and anonymous visitors select links you put in social posts, banner ads, and elsewhere.

 In this exercise, we'll look into how to set up website and click tracking.